Nairn Transport Company: Vehicles

 The very long journeys made by the company required a variety of vehicles.
 The first used were Buick and Cadillac Type V-63 motor cars, and Buick in the United States issued an advertisement in the Saturday Evening Post in 1927 with the legend "Buick carries the Desert Mail".
 Cadillacs proved very reliable, even in the extreme heat, due to their large radiators and excellent cooling systems.
 Gerald Nairn said "The Cadillac's ability to take punishment was just amazing" and by the time the firm dispensed with them they had done 200,000 miles each, at least 150-160,000 of which had been on the Damascus to Baghdad run.
 They were able to run comfortably at 70 mph, a great speed for a motor car in 1923.
 Cadillac advertising boasted "The Cadillac replaces the Camel".

 New, larger vehicles were tried, first Safeway six-wheelers from the United States in 1925, then A.C.F.s (American Car and Foundry).

 In 1934, the Nairns introduced two Marmon-Herrington buses specially adapted for them which had 18 tyres and two passenger levels in a dustfree trailer built to Nairn specs in USA by the Bender company,.

 The Nairn's archetypal vehicle was however the "Pullman" bus, introduced in 1937, and built using different companies' components to their design on a stainless steel trailer built by the Edward G. Budd Company of Philadelphia The Pullmans were single-level but air-conditioned with refreshment facilities.
 They were articulated, ran on 10 instead of 18 tyres and cost £12,000 each.
 The time taken for each run was reduced from 24 to 18 hours.
-Tractors towing the Pulllman trailers were two-axle White trucks.
+Tractors towing the Pullman trailers were two-axle White trucks.

 In 1952, Nairn took delivery of a number of two-axle Studebaker 2R truck tractor units.

 During WWII, New Zealand troops occupying Syria were free to use Nairn’s bus service between Damascus and Bagdad.
 It ran twice a week at the cost of £18 sterling for the return trip.
 Each bus could carry 18 passengers and by 1958 had travelled 2 million miles.

 The Nairns had a well-equipped workshop at their headquarters in Damascus where they employed 85 people near the end.